-- Foods with Minimal Nutritional Value (FMNV) are restricted during 7:10 a.m. to 3:30 p.m.
+- Foods with Minimal Nutritional Value (FMNV) are restricted from 7:10 a.m. to 3:30 p.m.
 This includes candy, soda, popsicles, chips, and caffeinated beverages, including energy drinks.

 - Three school events throughout the school year may be designated as a special time for consuming FMNV determined by the school administrator.
 Typically Thanksgiving, Winter Holiday, and End Of Year Parties.

 - Parents providing their child’s lunch may not provide food to any other child other than their own.
-Purchased food not made from home (McDonalds, Sonic, Dominos, ect.) must be eaten outside the cafeteria at the picnic tables.
+Purchased food not made from home (McDonald’s, Sonic, Domino’s, etc.) must be eaten outside the cafeteria at the picnic tables.

 Thank you for your cooperation and understanding!